MortezaPr/Results-Summary-Component/README.md

 ![Design preview for the Results summary component coding challenge](./design/desktop-preview.jpg)

-This is a [Frontend Mentor challenge](https://www.frontendmentor.io/) challenge to build a result summary component for a web page.
+This is a [Frontend Mentor challenge](https://www.frontendmentor.io/) to build a result summary component for a web page.
 The goal of this project is to practice front-end design skills using HTML and CSS.

 ## Mobile View